MayowaObisesan/carbon-wise/README.md

 ## Usage

-The CarbonWise smart contract system is designed to create a sustainable ecosystem where users are rewarded for recycling and can trade items in a marketplace.
+The Carbon-Wise smart contract system is designed to create a sustainable ecosystem where users are rewarded for recycling and can trade items in a marketplace.
 Users can create accounts, record recycling transactions, manage receipt tokens, and participate in the marketplace.
 The system encourages environmental sustainability and promotes recycling practices.

 ## License